poweredgenl/smarthome/README.md

 ## House status information / automations

-- House status: responds the amount of power usage and the remaining runtimes on the UPS batteries
+- House status: responds the amount of current power consumption (in watts, the remaining runtimes on the UPS batteries in the serverrack and hallway.
+Also reports the current central heating pressure in the system (in bar).
 - Open Windows: responds / checks which windows are open and responds which are open and need to be closed
 - Goodmorning: responds " good morning " (duh), puts on the lights, but also mentions if the last nights backup has failed and hasnt uploaded.
 - Good night: responds nothing - but - when the car is not closed it will ' whisper ' the message thru the speaker i asked / mentioned goodnight to.